dpep/ice_age_rb/README.md

 IceAge
 ======

-Freeze your ENVironment for testing.
+Freeze your ENVironment during testing.
+Just in case you need to change ENV variables during tests, this library ensures that everything is reset before the next test runs.

 #### Install
 ```gem install ice_age```